Want to peruse retro England shirts? Read on…

 Enter CFSPJ10 in the ‘Discount Codes’ box and receive 10% off of your order!

 Vintage Football Shirts also offer original shirts rather than reproductions with each shirt marked for its condition – from BNIB (brand new in bag) to Excellent (may have tiny defect, may not be noticeable).
-With almost 200 England shirts ranging from 1980 to the present day – their selection is huge.
+With almost 200 England shirts ranging from the 80s to the present day – their selection is huge.

 Manager Bobby Robson went into the 1986 World Cup in a precarious position, despite only taking over in 1982 he had already survived calls to quit as England failed to qualify for his first major competition – the 1984 European Championships.

 Despite winning five, drawing two and losing one of their eight games and scoring 23 goals and conceding only two they finished second in their qualifying group behind Denmark.
 With only eight teams going to the Finals they missed out, despite having the best goal difference of any team in qualifying.